armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 | TLS enabled gRPC over HTTP2 | grpc.deploy.cloud.armory.io | 443  | Spinnaker         | **Armory Cloud Deploy Engine gRPC Service**<br><br>Used to orchestrate deployments in target Kubernetes clusters through agents using gRPC.<br><br>Armory Enterprise calls this during the Armory Kubernetes Progressive Delivery Stage.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |
 | HTTPS                       | github.com                                        | 443  | Spinnaker         | **Github**<br><br>Used to download official Armory plugins at startup time.

-### Deployment target

-You must have at least one Kubernetes cluster to use as the deployment target for your app.
-The target cluster must also have the following installed:

-- Argo Rollout 1.x or later.
-For information about how to install Argo Rollout, see [Controller Installation](https://argoproj.github.io/argo-rollouts/installation/#controller-installation) in the Argo documentation.

 ## Register your Armory Enterprise environment

 Register your Armory Enterprise environment so that it can communicate with Armory services.
 Each environment needs to get registered if you, for example, have production and development environments.